Pakistani journalist killed in police shooting in Kenya

 By Humphrey Malalo and Gibran Naiyyar Peshimam

-NAIROBI/KARACHI, Pakistan, Oct 24 (Reuters) - A well-known Pakistani journalist, Arshad Sharif, was shot dead in Kenya when police hunting car thieves opened fire on the vehicle he was travelling in as it drove through their roadblock without stopping, according to a Kenyan police report on Monday.
+NAIROBI/KARACHI, Pakistan, Oct 24 (Reuters) - Well-known Pakistani journalist Arshad Sharif was shot dead in Nairobi when police hunting car thieves opened fire on the vehicle he was travelling in as it drove through their roadblock without stopping, according to a Kenyan police report on Monday.

-A Kenyan police watchdog has said it is investigating the incident, which happened at 10 pm on Sunday evening on the outskirts of the capital, Nairobi.
+A Kenyan police watchdog has said it is investigating the incident, which happened at 10 p.m.
+(1900 GMT) on Sunday on the outskirts of the capital.

-A senior police officer told The Star, a Kenyan newspaper, that the shooting was being treated as a case of mistaken identity.
+A senior police officer told The Star newspaper that the shooting was being treated as a case of mistaken identity.
 The circumstances of Sharif's death sparked widespread outrage in Pakistan and calls for an investigation.

 Sharif worked for many years as a prime time television news show host for ARY News in Pakistan and had recently fled the country citing threats to his life.
 It was not immediately clear when he had arrived in Kenya.

 The police report said a relative of Sharif had been driving the car.
-It said police had formed the roadblock by placing small stones across the road, but the car drove through without stopping, even after officers opened fire.
+It said police had formed a roadblock using small stones, but the car drove through without stopping, even after officers opened fire.
 Nine bullets hit the car, and one hit Sharif in the head.

-Kenya's Independent Police Oversight Authority (IPOA), a civilian watchdog, has started an investigation into Sharif's killing, IPOA's chairwoman Ann Makori told journalists in a news conference on Monday.
+Kenya's Independent Police Oversight Authority, a civilian watchdog, has started an investigation into Sharif's killing, its chairwoman Ann Makori told journalists in a news conference on Monday.

 "There's an alleged police killing of a Pakistani national at Tinga market, Kajiado county, last evening.
 Our rapid response team has already been dispatched," she said.

-Pakistan's foreign ministry said its high commissioner in Kenya was in touch with Kenyan police and the foreign office and a police report is awaited.
+Pakistan's foreign ministry said its high commissioner in Kenya was in touch with local police and the foreign office and a police report is awaited.

+Pakistan Prime Minister Shehbaz Sharif said on Twitter that he had spoken by phone to Kenyan President William Ruto about the incident.

+"I requested him to ensure fair and transparent investigation into shocking incident.
+He promised all-out help including fast-tracking the process of return of the body," said the prime minister, who is not related to the victim.

-"I lost friend, husband and my favourite journalist," his wife, Javeria Siddique, said on Twitter, asking for media to respect the family's privacy.
+"I lost friend, husband and my favourite journalist," Arshad Sharif's wife, Javeria Siddique, said on Twitter, asking for media to respect the family's privacy.

 Sharif's death sparked widespread reaction on social media in Pakistan from officials, journalists and others.

-(Reporting by Humphrey Malalo in Nairobi and Gibran Peshimam in Karachi Pakistan; Editing by Simon Cameron-Moore)
+(Reporting by Humphrey Malalo in Nairobi and Gibran Peshimam in Karachi; Editing by Simon Cameron-Moore and Mike Harrison)

 ((GibranNaiyyar.Peshimam@thomsonreuters.com; +923018217003;))